FDRs-Legs/boostedinfo/README.md

 # Boosted info
 I'm trying to gather all information about Boosted Boards into one place.

-A lot of the information is missing, so any help will be greatly appreciated.
+A lot of information is missing, so any help will be greatly appreciated.
 Feel free to submit a pull request!

 ## Table of contents